 - Following recipes and plans to prepare dishes. - Finishing and presenting dishes appropriately. - Evaluating the finished dishes. - Identifying current dietary advice relating to the use of ingredients. - Working safely and hygienically.

-As well as offering learners the opportunity to further enhance knowledge of Hospitality as a curricular area, pupils will experience three out of school visits related to the industry which have been thoroughly enjoyed by pupils previously and puts learning in a real life context.
+As well as offering learners the opportunity to further enhance knowledge of Practical Cookery and the Hospitality industry as a curricular area, pupils will experience: